-Late arrivals are to report to the Front Office to sign in.
+Late arrivals (i.e. any arrival after 8:45am) are to report to the Front Office to sign in.
 To ensure success it is essential that students attend school every day.
 Prior notice of absence should be given whenever possible.